 1. Sony A68

 The next model is one of the most widespread mirror cameras for beginners.
 This camera is one of the cheapest on the market, but still offers impressive performance and high image quality.
 This camera body has all features to handle most photographic assignments, especially if you are beginning your photography career.
-Sony is the brand that is a leader in producing mirrorless cameras.
+Sony is a brand that is a leader in producing mirrorless cameras.
 The autofocus is fast, you can take awesome sports photos or the photos of animals in action.
 The face detection may be useful for shooting people at events.
 I like its monochromic display on the top panel, the autofocus with 79 points, a built-in image stabilizer and nice image quality up to ISO 3200.
-Talking about its disadvantages, I should mention a bad macro shooting mode, and a small display.
+Talking about its disadvantages, I should mention a bad macro shooting mode and a small display.